-1. eive the Audited Financial Statements for the year ended 31 December 2014 and Reports of rectors and Auditors thereon.
-2. elect the following Directors who retire pursuant to Article 95(1) of the Company's Articles of iation: (a) Ms. Khaw Choon Choon (Resolution 1) (b) Mr. Leow Chan Khiang (Resolution 2) 3.
-To re- Assoc elect Mr. Law Cheng Lock who retire pursuant to Article 102 of the Company's Articles of iation.
-(Resolution 3) 4.
-To ap prove the Directors' fees of RM132,000 for the financial year ending 31 December 2015.
-(Resolution 4) 5. appoint Messrs KPMG as Auditors of the Company for the financial year ending 31 December and to authorize the Board of Directors to determine their remuneration.
-(Resolution 5) SPECI AL BUS SINESS

-6. To consider and if thought fit, to pass the following resolution, with or without any modification, as Ordinary Resolution of the Company: -
+- 1. To receive the Audited Financial Statements for the year ended 31 December 2015 and Reports of the Directors and Auditors thereon. - 2.
+To re-elect the following Directors who retire pursuant to Article 95(1) of the Company's Articles of Association: - (a) Mr. Khaw Khoon Tee (Resolution 1) Madam Mary Geraldine Phipps (Resolution 2) (b) Mr. Chan Wah Chong (Resolution 3) (c) To approve the Directors' fees of RM132,000 for the financial year ending 31 December 2016.
+(Resolution 4) 3.
+4. To re-appoint Messrs KPMG as Auditors of the Company for the financial year ending 31 December 2016 and to authorise the Board of Directors to determine their remuneration.
+(Resolution 5) SPECIAL BUSINESS: - - 5.
+To consider and if thought fit, to pass the following resolution, with or without any modification, as Ordinary Resolution of the Company: